Compare Travel Insurance

 When deciding how much gadget cover you need, keep in mind that the cover limits for Gadget cover are often on a "per policy" basis as opposed to a "per person" basis.
 This is different from other components of cover (e.g., Emergency Medical, Cancellation and Baggage) that are usually granted on a "per person" basis.
 When deciding upon a suitable level of Gadget cover, tally up the total value of gadgets for your entire insured party.

 In addition to considering the total Gadget limit, take note of the per-item limit.
 This amount is frequently—though not always—around half of the total limit.
 For example, to insure a new £1,000 phone, you may need a policy offering £2,000 of total gadget cover with a £1,000 per-item limit.
+This detail catches many people out, so be sure to look for this information in any coverage you buy.

 Does Gadget Cover Pay for the Full Cost of Your Items?